ghostfreeman/bandwidthmonitor/README.md

 To use this, you will need to enable Traffic Meter on your Netgear router.

- This application is designed to work with stock Netgear firmware. **I make no guarantee this will work on all Netgear routers.** (I've only tested it on the WNDR3700 series).
-If you are using DD-WRT/Tomato/Monowall/Etc, or another brand of router, then stop reading and find something that will work with that brand of router.
+ This application is designed to work with stock Netgear firmware. **I make no guarantee this will work on all Netgear routers.** If you are using DD-WRT/Tomato/Monowall/Etc, or another brand of router, then stop reading and find something that will work with that brand of router.

 ## Requirements
 Python 2.6 (or better) and virtualenv is all you need.
 Request and BeautifulSoup are installed as dependencies.